Lord Mountbatten: Leisure interests

-Mountbatten was passionate about genealogy, an interest he shared with other European royalty and nobility; according to Ziegler, he spent a great deal of his leisure time in studying his links with European royal houses.
-From 1957 until his death, Lord Mountbatten was Patron of the Cambridge University Heraldic and Genealogical Society.
-He was equally passionate about orders, decorations and military ranks and uniforms, though he considered this interest to be a sign of vanity and constantly tried to distance himself from it, with limited success.
-Over the course of his career, he consistently attempted to secure as many orders and decorations as possible.
-Particular about details of dress, Mountbatten took an interest in fashion design, introducing trouser zips, a tail-coat with broad, high lapels and a "buttonless waistcoat" that could be pulled on over the head.
-In 1949, having by then relinquished the office of Governor-General of India but retaining a keen interest in Indian affairs, he designed new flags, insignia, and details of uniforms for the Indian Armed Forces ahead of the transition from British dominion to republic; many of his designs were implemented and remain in use.
+Mountbatten was passionate about genealogy, an interest he shared with other European royalty and nobility; according to Ziegler, he spent a great deal of his leisure time studying his links with European royal houses.
+From 1957 until his death, he served as Patron of the Cambridge University Heraldic and Genealogical Society.
+He was equally enthusiastic about orders, decorations, and military ranks and uniforms, though he regarded this interest as a sign of vanity and tried, with limited success, to distance himself from it.
+Throughout his career, Mountbatten consistently sought to secure as many orders and decorations as possible.
+Particular about details of dress, he took an interest in fashion design, introducing trouser zips, a tail-coat with broad, high lapels, and a "buttonless waistcoat" that could be pulled on over the head.
+In 1949, having relinquished the office of Governor-General of India but retaining a keen interest in Indian affairs, he designed new flags, insignia, and details of uniforms for the Indian Armed Forces ahead of the transition from British dominion to republic; many of his designs were implemented and remain in use.

 Like many members of the royal family, Mountbatten was an aficionado of polo.
-Mountbatten introduced the sport to the Royal Navy in the 1920s and wrote a book on the subject.
+He introduced the sport to the Royal Navy in the 1920s and wrote a book on the subject.
 He received US patent 1,993,334 in 1931 for a polo stick.
-He also served as Commodore of Emsworth Sailing Club in Hampshire from 1931.
-He was a long-serving Patron of the Society for Nautical Research (1951–1979).
-Apart from official documents, Mountbatten was not much of a reader, though he liked P. G. Wodehouse's books.
-He enjoyed the cinema; his favourite stars were Fred Astaire, Rita Hayworth, Grace Kelly and Shirley MacLaine.
+He also served as Commodore of Emsworth Sailing Club in Hampshire from 1931, and was a long-serving Patron of the Society for Nautical Research (1951–1979).
+Apart from official documents, he was not much of a reader, though he enjoyed the works of P. G. Wodehouse.
+He also liked the cinema; his favourite stars included Fred Astaire, Rita Hayworth, Grace Kelly, and Shirley MacLaine.
 In general, however, he had a limited interest in the arts.